* Dollar on course for loss of 1% this week after Fed

 Money markets are pricing in three Fed rate cuts before year-end, starting with the next meeting in July, and tipping as many as five cuts through mid-2020.

-The dollar index, which measures the greenback against a basket of currencies, fell 0.1% to 96.495, its lowest for two weeks.
+The dollar index fell 0.1% to 96.495, its lowest for two weeks.
+The index is headed for a fall of 1% since Monday.

-The euro hit a new weekly high of $1.1319, up 0.2% on the day, after French and German business activity strengthened more than expected in June, according to surveys.
+The euro hit a high of $1.1319, up 0.2% on the day, after French and German business activity strengthened more than expected in June, according to surveys.
+The common currency, up 0.9% since Monday, later settled at $1.1309.